Tidal evolution of cored and cuspy dark matter halos

 In Ref.~\cite{Hayashi:2002qv}, a fitting function is proposed as

 with $r_{\mathrm{te}}$ the effective tidal radius, $f_\mathrm{t}$ a normalization factor that quantifies the density drop in the center, and $\delta=3$.
-By calibrating to N-body simulations simulations, Ref.~\cite{Hayashi:2002qv} gives the following fitting formulae for $r_{\mathrm{te}}$ and $f_\mathrm{t}$:
+By calibrating to $N$-body simulations simulations, Ref.~\cite{Hayashi:2002qv} gives the following fitting formulae for $r_{\mathrm{te}}$ and $f_\mathrm{t}$:

-In a more recent study, Green et al.~\cite{Green:2019zkz} have examined the density evolution of subhalos utilizing the DASH library~\cite{Ogiya:2019del}, a large set of high-resolution, idealized simulations.
+In a more recent study, Green {\it et al.}~\cite{Green:2019zkz} have examined the density evolution of subhalos utilizing the DASH library~\cite{Ogiya:2019del}, a large set of high-resolution, idealized simulations.
 They find that the density transfer function has an additional dependence on the initial concentration of subhalos and proposed a more general formula: